 Online Learning Resources (PDF) Early Childhood Education Resources (PDF) Recursos de Aprendizaje en Línea (PDF) Recursos de Early Childhood Education (PDF) RESOURCES FOR FAMILIES TO SUPPORT CONVERSATIONS ABOUT RACE & RACISM Coming Together: Standing Up to Racism: AGES 0-8.
 CNN's Van Jones and Erica Hill partner

-Lucy Castro, Employment Specialist at Williamsbridge, designed a six-week workshop for parents to visualize the intersection of homelessness, mental health, unemployment, family, and love through the assembly of vision boards.
-According to Castro, the workshop was intended to create "a safe place for clients to express their past sufferings and present distress through
+Family Services staff at Williamsbridge designed a six-week workshop for parents to visualize the intersection of homelessness, mental health, unemployment, family, and love through the assembly of vision boards.
+According to staff, the workshop was intended to create "a safe place for clients to express their past sufferings and present distress through dialogue

 As we settle into 2020, we'd like to take a moment to celebrate the HFH families, staff, and supporters who've guided and enriched our programming in 2019.
 With the number of families experiencing homelessness in New York City on the rise from approximately 8,000 families in 2004 to more than 12,000